For urgent consular assistance call

 In rural areas, pedestrians and farm animals sometimes share the roads.

-In winter, snow and ice are additional hazards.
+Snow and ice are additional hazards in winter.
 Local authorities may not always clear roads after heavy snowfall.

 The blood alcohol limit for drivers is 0.03%.